mdolab/MACH-Aero/clusterSetup/GreatlakesSetup.rst

 Please read the `Great Lakes user guide <https://arc-ts.umich.edu/greatlakes/user-guide/>`_ carefully first.

 A ``gcc``-based installation is recommended.
 The compiler/MPI versions can be found in the ``.bashrc`` below.
 Intel-based installs are possible, with ``intel/18.0.5`` and ``impi/2018.4.274``.
-However, the setup is significantly more complicated.
+However, the setup is significantly more complicated and currently it's not recommended.
+Up to June 2020, the Intel-based installs on GL has been tested to be extremely slow.

 Example .bashrc
 ---------------